IFcoltransG/buuza-wiki/_wiki/musa.md

 Musa is religiously orthodox and pious, and against radical reform.
 He prays every day.
 Also aromantic and asexual.
 Musa and Miriam's family's gods are [Al Muqit and Al Ba'ith](/_wiki/al-muqit-and-al-baith.md), cat gods, but he is not [Rasul](/_wiki/rasul.md).

-Musa is about 188 cm tall and has cochlear implants.
+Musa is about 188 cm tall and has bone-anchored hearing aids.

 \* Musa is non-binary, but not out.